alibaba/feathub/docs/content/engines/flink.md

 #### Kubernetes Image
 To run the Flink job in Kubernetes Application mode, a docker image is required.

-Feathub provides a base Docker image to run the Flink job that compute the Feathub features.
+FeatHub provides a base Docker image to run the Flink job that compute the FeatHub features.
 User can modify the [Dockerfile](../../../docker/Dockerfile) to further customize the image.
 You can refer to [here](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/docker/#further-customization) to learn how to customize the image.
 Then you can use the following command to build